dcc-cc3002/final-reality-kohai-of-Javier/README.md

 ## Weapon compatiblity

 Each type of character can only wear certain kinds of weapons.
+The type of weapon each type of characters can carry appears in the project statement.
+Weapon compatiblity is implemented using the double dispatch technique: for each character, there is a function in the trait Weapon to be implemented in the definition of each weapon class.

+## Exceptions

+### InvalidStatException

+This exception is thrown when a game statistic is not valid.
+For instance, when initializing a new character its initial hp is negative.

+### IncompatibleWeaponException

+This exception is thrown when a weapon is assigned to a character who is not compatible.
+See "Weapon compatiblity" for more details.

 ## Tests